aptech/docs/docs/CR-dlibrary.rst

    which they are searched for functions.

 -  `dlibrary` recognizes a default directory in which to look for dynamic libraries.
-You can specify this by setting the variable dlib_path in gauss.cfg.
-Set it to point to a single directory, not a sequence of directories. sysstate, case 24, may also be used to get and set this default.
+You can specify this by setting the variable *dlib_path* in ``gauss.cfg``.
+Set it to point to a single directory, not a sequence of directories. `sysstate`, `case 24`, may also be used to get and set this default.

--  GAUSS maintains its own shared libraries which are listed when you execute `dlibrary` with no arguments, and searched when you call dllcall.
+-  GAUSS maintains its own shared libraries which are listed when you execute `dlibrary` with no arguments, and searched when you call `dllcall`.
 The default shared library or libraries are searched last.
    You can force them to be searched earlier by listing them explicitly in a `dlibrary` statement.
 They are always active and are not unlinked when you execute